-“I always suggest bringing your facial self-tanner down the neck and also onto the décolleté,” Evans says.
-That’s why a mist is so great — there won’t be an abrupt line on your neck.
+So how do you ensure your tan is natural-looking and blended?
+“I always suggest bringing your facial self-tanner down the neck and also onto the décolleté,” says Evans

-“If you have bleached blonde hair or gray hair always apply a little moisturizer around your hairline to achieve a natural finish,” says Evans.
-“Self-tan can stain bleached and gray hair so just be a little bit more careful in this area.
-And if you have very fair eyebrows, wipe with a Q-tip just to prevent any unwanted staining.”
+She also suggests being mindful about getting self-tanner in your hair or brows.
+“If you have bleached blonde or gray hair, always apply a little moisturizer around your hairline to achieve a natural finish,” says Evans.
+“Self-tanner can stain bleached and gray hair.
+And if you have very fair eyebrows, wipe with a cotton swab to prevent any unwanted staining.”

 After you’re done, your tan will develop over the next four to six hours (depending on the specific product).
 To maintain your glow, incorporate your facial self-tanner into your routine two to three times a week.